phd20/phd20.github.io/_posts/2021-02-16-tools-enhanced-combat-5e.md

 layout: post
 title: Tools for Enhanced 5E Combat
 share-title: Tools for Enhanced 5E Combat
 share-description: "As a Dungeon Master, we strive for fun and exciting combat encounters.
 The mechanics of Dungeons & Dragons 5th Edition provide us with a nice toolset to help.
 But it isn’t perfect.
-Combat can drag, feeling like a chore.
-Or even worse, it can turn into a slugfest of nothing more than “I hit again” followed by the same old attack roll."
+Combat can drag, feeling like a chore."
-cover-img: /assets/img/combat-minis.jpg
+#cover-img: /assets/img/combat-minis.jpg
-thumbnail-img: /assets/img/combat-minis.jpg
+#thumbnail-img: /assets/img/combat-minis.jpg
-share-img: /assets/img/combat-minis.jpg
+#share-img: /assets/img/combat-minis.jpg
 tags:
 - 5e
 - combat